 Just be sure you are eligible for an HSA.
 If you are not eligible for an HSA, you should not make personal HSA contributions nor receive HSA employer contributions.

 You’ve got support finding quality care.
 In addition to the tools your Adobe medical plan offers to find providers, Adobe offers you additional resources!
-To learn more about Castlight, Teladoc, One Medical and Best Doctors click on Finding quality care.
+To learn more about Castlight, Teladoc, One Medical and Best Doctors visit Finding quality care.